practice area bg MOBILE practice area bg scaled

 What is insurance bad faith, and does it apply to my hurricane claim?

-Insurance bad faith is a legal standard established under Florida Statute § 624.155 that imposes liability on insurers that fail to fulfill the good-faith duty they owe to policyholders.
+Insurance bad faith is a legal standard established under Florida Statute § 624.155 that imposes liability on insurers that fail to fulfill their good-faith duty to policyholders.

 Does hiring a hurricane insurance attorney make the process take longer?